 It was announced recently that all shops within the UK will be banned from displaying cigarettes publicly.
 Supermarkets and similar sized stores must remove their cigarette displays by December 2012, small shops must do the same by April 2015.

 Without going into the pros and cons and moral implications involved with displaying the above products, if you have a store that will need to have this area replaced with some other products, then there are plenty of ideas you can use below.

-Research into stores currently using the above ban, show that cigarette purchases had dropped from 80 to 22% after the ban was put in place.
+Research into stores currently using the above ban shows that cigarette purchases had dropped from 80 to 22% after the ban was put in place.
 This clearly shows how powerful displaying your products in front of your customers really is.
 If the customer cannot clearly see a product or item, they are less likely to be attracted to buy or even recall brands.
-This is why it is most important to display your best selling products or products you wish to push the most in the most obvious places of your store, with the most footfall.
+This is why it is most important to display your best selling products or products you wish to push the most in the most obvious places in your store, with the most footfall.

 There is plenty of shop display equipment you can use in this area that was previously reserved for cigarettes.

 It was common in the past to house such products behind the counter in a large, obvious display.
 Some of the reasons for this was for security, but you now have the opportunity to display certain products right in front of people as they queue up.
 While customers queue and pay for their goods, you can steer them into looking at the products behind you as you process their order.